Acowdy/tconf/README.md

 # tconf
-## Lightweight library for parsing plain-text configuration files

 **NOTE: tconf is very much a work in progress, use at your own risk!**

+Most non-trivial applications have configuration files to define their initial settings. tconf exists as a low-overhead helper library for parsing configuration files with a specified format.

 Plain text configuration files offer a number of advantages:
 * There are many text editors, meaning that users can tweak their settings with their preferred application